Boolean694/BrandNewSubway/README.md

 - Maisha: Started writing code for mouseclicked.
 Needs to be tested.

 #### 26.05
+- Julian: Tried troubleshooting the button displays because that wasn't working.
 - Maisha: Tested to see if clicking on a button is stored as a variable.
 Tried to figure out other button functionality on paper.

 #### 27.05
+- Julian: Restructured menu and button display code so that it only gets displayed if buttons was updated.
 - Maisha: Worked on writing the display for when a station is clicked on.